smrealms/wiki-data/formulas.md

 <!-- SUBTITLE: A quick summary of Formulas -->

 # SMR Formulas
-This is where we put formulas.
+This is where we put formulas!